 The ore and waste rock are blasted in 15-meter-high benches and are loaded on 300 tons capacity-size trucks by large rope shovels or hydraulic excavators.
-Ore from the deeper parts of the main pit is fed to one of two in-pit-crushers, while ore from pushbacks near the surface and the Salmijärvi pit is transported to a surface crusher situated between the two pits.
-Waste rock is separated in the loading process and hauled by trucks to dumps at the surface, where potentially acid-forming waste is dumped separately from non-acid-forming
+Ore from the deeper parts of the main pit is fed to an in-pit-crusher, while ore from pushbacks near the surface is transported to a surface crusher situated on the south-east side of the main pit.
+Waste rock is separated in the loading process and hauled by trucks to dumps at the surface where potentially acid-forming waste is dumped separately from non-acid-forming waste.

-Ore handled by the crushers in the pit is transported on conveyor belts to intermediate storage on the surface, where it is mixed with ore from the surface crusher fed in by a separate conveyor line.
+Ore handled by the in-pit crusher is transported on conveyor belts to intermediate storage on the surface, where it is mixed with ore from the surface crusher fed in by a separate conveyor line.
 From the intermediate storage, another conveyor belt transports the ore up to the main ore storage beside the processing plant.
 The main ore storage has a storage capacity corresponding to about one day's production, providing a buffer for the production.